 I was kinda joking in the intro about the S15i being lost in the S22i’s shadow, but I still think it’s true.
 I feel like the S22i is always being praised and compared to the Peloton and we all forget about the S15i.

-As we’ll talk about below, the S15i can hang toe-to-toe with the S22i when it comes to performance.
+But as we’ll talk about below, the S15i can hang toe-to-toe with the S22i when it comes to performance.

-The S22i and the S15i both come with large HD consoles because they’re both designed to pair with NordicTrack’s streaming service, iFit.
+All of these cycles come with large HD consoles because they’re both designed to pair with NordicTrack’s streaming service, iFit.

 I want to point out that iFit is an optional service (even though at times NordicTrack doesn’t make it sound optional) and you can use the S15i without signing up.